 She works full time on personal projects that go to publication yearly, including annual sketchbooks and a variety of stand alone illustrative works which can be found in the shop and at shows.
 Freelance is taken on rarely, when the fit is right, and includes work such as;

-- Book covers for The Destiny of Dragons series Axintstone and Impossible Magic
+- Book covers for The Destiny of Dragons series; Axintstone, Impossible Magic, and Fate of Three

 - 2016 Monsters & Dames art book by Emerald City Comic Con